Polynomial decompositions with invariance and positivity inspired by tensors: Invariant polynomial decompositions and ranks

 \section{Invariant polynomial decompositions and ranks}

 In this section we define invariant polynomial decompositions and their ranks.
-To this end we first set the stage (\cref{ssec:stage}), and then define and study the invariant decomposition (\cref{ssec:invdec}), the invariant separable decomposition (\cref{ssec:sepdec}), and finally the invariant sum-of-squares decomposition (\cref{ssec:sosdec}).
+To this end we first set the stage (Section \ref{ssec:stage}), and then define and study the invariant decomposition (Section \ref{ssec:invdec}), the invariant separable decomposition (Section \ref{ssec:sepdec}), and finally the invariant sum-of-squares decomposition (Section \ref{ssec:sosdec}).